danysz/airlock-sdk-android/README.md

 1. Add the Airlock defaults file to your project.
    The defaults file contains the list of features that the SDK uses in the case information on those features is not available on the server.
-   The defaults file, as a JSON file, can be downloaded via Airlock Console UI from the product administration section.
+   The defaults file in JSON format can be downloaded via Airlock Console UI from the product administration section.

 ## SDK Overview
 ![](SDK.jpg)

-The master list of features and configuration rules are stored on the Airlock server (AWS S3).
+The master list of features and configuration rules are stored on the Airlock server.
-Each feature definition includes rules that determine when the feature is enabled based the user profile,
-device context (locale, location, device type, etc.), and weather conditions.
+Each feature definition includes rules that determine when the feature is enabled based on application context such as device context (locale, location, device type, etc.), or any other input provided to the SDK by the application.
-An application that uses the Airlock SDK provides the user profile, device context information,
-and weather data to the SDK.
-The SDK runs rules on that information and determines which features are on or off,
-and which output configurations are applied.
+The SDK runs the Airlock rules on the context and determines which features are on or off, and which output configurations are applied.
-In case of error or when feature and configuration information is not available on the server,
-the defaults file is used.
+In case of error or when feature and configuration information is not available on the server, the defaults file is used.

 ## Usage

-To use the Airlock SDK, follow these steps:
+After you've included the defaults file in your project, to use the Airlock SDK follow these steps:

 1. Initialize the SDK by calling the **initSDK** method.
 This method loads the defaults file and any previously stored information from the server.
 You supply the product version and defaults file to this method.